StevenBlack/vocab/readme.md

 ### faux pas
 From the French for "false step."
 This is a wonderful word for a social blunder, an error of etiquette.
 If you pronounce your boss's name incorrectly while introducing his speech at a large convention, you have committed a faux pas.
-Say FOH PAH.

 ### feral